How B2B SaaS Companies Can Build Industry-Specific Content That Actually Converts

 Industry content becomes stronger when joining forces with other ecosystem players.
 Stripe makes joint guides with Shopify, WooCommerce, BigCommerce — because their clients often use these platforms together.

 Find complementary products.
-Making project management software means partnering with time tracking or invoicing tools.
+Making project management software means partnering with time tracking tools or the best invoicing software.
 Create joint webinars, integration guides, bundle offers.
 Monday.com actively develops a partner program where each integration partner gets their own section with cases and documentation.

 Industry research and reports.
 Instead of solo research, conduct joint studies with 2-3 companies from related niches.
 Larger sample, more credibility, shared promotion costs.
 Salesforce annually publishes "State of Marketing" together with numerous partners — it becomes a reference point for the entire industry.